rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 The GPU hardware is organized as follows:

 - A GPU is made of an aggregation of Streaming Multiprocessors (SM) that contains the computational units.
 This is where the computations are done.
-Instructions are scheduled as so-called warps of size 32.
+Instructions are scheduled as so-called warps, i.e. intruction packs of size 32.
 - The DRAM (slowest memory access, limited by the bandwidth), accessible by all Streaming Multiprocessors (SM),
-- the L2 cache, much smaller than the DRAM but faster, accessible visible by all SMs,
+- the L2 cache, much smaller than the DRAM but faster, accessible by all SMs,
-- One L1 cache by SM, much smaller than the L2 but faster,
+- One L1 cache by SM, much smaller than the L2 but faster, accessible by only his host SM,
-- A register file per SM, much smaller than the L1 but the fastest.
+- A register file per SM, much smaller than the L1 but the fastest, accessible by only his host SM.

 The software is organized as follows:

 - Threads are uniquely defined sequences of operations defined by the CUDA kernels.
-They reside on the SM's.
+They are dispatched on the GPU's SM.
 - Blocks of threads.
 Threads of a block only reside in the same SM.
 - Global memory.
 Visible by all threads, may reside in DRAM, L2 or L1 (potentially very slow !)
 - Shared memory.
 Visible by all threads of a block, managed by the developer.
 Resides in L1.